RezaSaadatyar/Machine-Learning-in-Python/README.md

 A machine learning algorithm (such as **classification, clustering or regression**) uses a training dataset to determine weight factors that can be applied to unseen data for predictive purposes.
 Before implementing a ML algorithm, it is necessary to select only relevant features in the training dataset.
 The process of transforming a dataset in order to select only relevant features necessary for training is called **dimensionality reduction**.

-> **Dimensionality Reduction:**<br/>Feature seletion and dimensionality reduction are important because of three main reasons:
->  1. Prevents overfitting: A high-dimensional dataset having too many features can sometimes lead to overfitting (model captures both real and random effets).
->  2. Simplicity: An over-complex model having too many features can be hard to interpret especially when features are correlated with each other.
->  3. Computational efficiency: A model trained on a lower-dimensional dataset is omputationally efficient (execution of algorithm reuires less computational time.<br/>
+> **Dimensionality Reduction:**<br/>***Feature seletion and dimensionality reduction are important because of three main reasons:***<br/>1.
+Prevents overfitting: A high-dimensional dataset having too many features can sometimes lead to overfitting (model captures both real and random effets).<br/>2.
+Simplicity: An over-complex model having too many features can be hard to interpret especially when features are correlated with each other.<br/> 3.
+Computational efficiency: A model trained on a lower-dimensional dataset is omputationally efficient (execution of algorithm reuires less computational time.<br/>
+>
+>***There are two ways to reduce dimensionality:***<br/>1.
+By only keeping the most relevant variables from the original dataset (this technique is called ***feature selection***).<br/>2.
+Using a smaller set of new variables containing basically the same information as the input variables, each being a combination of the input variables (this technique is called ***dimensionality reduction***).<br/>
 >
 >**Feature extraction:**<br/>
 >   - Principal Component Analysis (PCA)